-These highly-rated kicks combine flexibility with stability for ultimate versatility.
-The breathable chain-link mesh across the upper flexes while moving air to keep your feet cool during all-out cardio bursts.
+The latest version of Nike's highly-rated Metcons combines flexibility with stability for ultimate versatility.
+The breathable upper flexes while moving to keep your feet cool during all-out cardio bursts.

 The shoe also features internal webbing around your midfoot to keep you locked in during sudden stops and changes in direction.
-Meanwhile, heel braces and a firm outer layer create stability for heavy lifting sessions.
-One reviewer likes that the heel offers a little lift, which is helpful for squats.
+Meanwhile, a wider heel and a firm outer layer create stability for heavy lifting sessions and lots of lunges.
+The heel also offers a little lift, which is helpful for squats.

-6. Best Cross-Training Shoes for Weightlifting: Adidas Adipower Weightlifting II Shoes
+6. Best for Weightlifting: Adidas Adipower Weightlifting 3 Shoes

-If lifting weights is your jam, you can't go wrong with this pair.
+If pure strength days are your jam, you can't go wrong with this pair.
 They're durable with a raised and supported heel — key features to look for in any weightlifting shoe, says Alan Morton, a sports conditioning coach and tutor with personal training education platform TRAINFITNESS.

 These foot-hugging shoes also boast a reinforced upper and a firm midsole to give you a stable platform for lifting.
 The laces and midfoot strap ensure your feet stay put, while a flexible forefoot gives your toes room to splay.

-At less than $100 a pop, these cross-trainers are ideal for budget-conscious athletes who don't want to sacrifice quality.
+At a base price of $100 a pop (and often on sale), these cross-trainers are ideal for budget-conscious athletes who don't want to sacrifice quality.

 "They're great for everyday wear and good for most workout styles," ACE-certified personal trainer Amanda Capritto, CPT, tells LIVESTRONG.com.
 "I also found them to be especially great during HIIT workouts because of the foam midsole, which made plyometric movements seamless."

-9. Best Cross-Training Shoes for the Gym: Nike Air ZoomX SuperRep Surge
+8. Best for the Gym: Nike Air ZoomX SuperRep Surge

 Sizes: 6 to 15 (men’s); 5 to 15 (women’s)